z1skgr/z1skgr.github.io/README.md

 ## Usage Instructions

-Open the project folder and Navigate to `/src/components/`. <br/>
+Open project folder and Navigate to `/src/components/`. <br/>
-You will find all the components used and you can edit your information accordingly.
+You will discover all the components used.
+Edit your information accordingly to your demands.

 ### Show your support

-Give a ⭐ if you like this website!
+Give ⭐ if you like this site!